SReichelt/slate2/doc/Notation.md

 * A parameter group may be a _section_, which is identified by a specific parenthesis pair specified by the metamodel.
 A section contains zero or more parameter groups with the same syntax as top-level groups.
 It may optionally be followed by a semicolon.
-Moreover, the metamodel may allow a section to be preceded by an arbitrary number of _prefixes_.
-A prefix is an identifier, number, or arbitrary tokens surrounded by parentheses, followed by a dot.
   The scope of a parameter within a section is always the same as the scope of the section.

 * A parameter group that is not a section ends at the first semicolon (disregarding semicolons within parentheses, as noted earlier).
 This semicolon is mandatory in the sense that the last